yi-ge/file-sync/README.md

 Install PHP 5.4+ and MySQL 5.4+, enable `shmop` extension, configure `Zend Debugger`, and create a database named `file_sync`.

 Refer to the `.env.example` file in the root directory and the `server/php/.env.example` file for detailed environment variable configuration.
+Configure the `.htaccess` file according to the `Use self-hosted server` above.

 Please set the `PHP_CLI_SERVER_WORKERS` environment variable to a value greater than `1` in order to test the working state of PHP in a Multi-threaded environment (relying on PHP CLI version >= 7.4.0, if you are developing with a lower version of PHP, please configure the `LNMP` or `LAMP` environment).